diggi404/buy-and-sell-shop-Golang/README.md

 # buy-and-sell-shop [TRADEX]

-> This is a demo ecommerce backend so no payment apis were implemented.
+> This is a demo ecommerce backend using fiber framework so no payment apis were implemented.

 ### Shop Featuers